 Like most days in recent months, the analyst team’s so-called “NASA screens” (pictured) are showing heightened activity in Ukraine on the day NS Tech visits.
-The country’s infrastructure has suffered a series of cyber attacks in recent years, but Avast’s data suggests it isn’t just Ukrainian officials who are paying the price of heightened tensions in cyber space.
+The country’s infrastructure has suffered a series of strikes in recent years, but data from Avast’s consumer antivirus product suggests it isn’t just Ukrainian officials who are paying the price of heightened tensions in cyber space.

 Sign up to Emerging Threats, our weekly cyber security newsletter

 Ondrej Vlcek is the president of Avast’s consumer business.
 He joined the company as a developer in the early nineties and was tasked with building the company’s first Windows solution.
 “It was really a totally different game then, mainly because of the underlying motivations of the bad actors,” says Vlcek.
 “It was all about bragging rights and showing friends that you can do something that others can’t.”